hoangsonww/Huong-Hua-Co-Website/README.md

   - Update the iframe source with your Google Maps API key for accurate location mapping.
 - No other configuration is required for the frontend.
 The full backend setup is not included in this repository.

+## Advertisement Notice

+The website also contains some ads from Google AdSense.
+The ads are placed in strategic locations to maximize visibility and engagement.
+The ads are designed to be non-intrusive and blend seamlessly with the website's design.
+The revenue generated from the ads helps support the website's maintenance and hosting costs.

 ## Contributing

 Contributions to the website are welcome.
 Please adhere to the following guidelines: